Getting help with the cost of living

 I’m worried about transport costs SHOW

-Whether you take a bus to work to see family and friends, almost everyone relies on some form of transport.
+Whether you take a bus to work, or to see family and friends, almost everyone relies on some form of public transport.

 The most recent bus offers include: